 Harvard researchers report a new understanding of how gold works.
 Is gold still used to treat rheumatoid arthritis or other autoimmune conditions?
 What is important for patients to know about gold?

 In the past, gold shots were the standard of care in treating moderately to severely active rheumatoid arthritis.
 As newer treatments have become available with superior benefit and less risk, gold injections are rarely initiated in patients with rheumatoid arthritis.

 On the other hand, there is evidence that gold injections have placed some patients into permanent remission.
 As a result, if a patient has gotten a good response to gold injections, they are typically continued.
 Stopping the gold in these patients may trigger a recurrence of arthritis activity which may not respond to resumption of therapy with gold.

 Unfortunately, as gold shots have become less utilized in treatment, companies have stopped making the medication.
 Previously there were two formulations of gold, Solganol and Myochrysine.
 Only Myochrysine is now available and often patients will develop a reaction to this formulation making it unacceptable to continue treatment.

 If prescribed, gold shots are given intramuscularly in the office weekly for the first 20 weeks of treatment and then the frequency is tapered to every 3 - 4 weeks.
 A blood count and urine test are recommended before each gold shot to make sure it is safe to give.

-Source: Harvard Medical School Researchers Discover How Gold and Other Medicinal Metals in its Class Function Against Rheumatoid Arthritis and other Autoimmune Diseases, HMS Press Release, February 26, 2006
+Harvard Medical School Researchers Discover How Gold and Other Medicinal Metals in Its Class Function Against Rheumatoid Arthritis and Other Autoimmune Diseases, HMS Press Release, February 26, 2006.